SyZS2/HTML/README.md

 # HTML
-"This repository contains both my independent HTML/CSS projects and assignments from my university studies.
-Feel free to view and test them."
+This repository contains both my independent HTML/CSS projects and assignments from my university studies.
+Feel free to view and test them.